afsamelmuri/Career-Connect-Placement-Management-System/README.md

 - 📁 **Resume Management:** Students can upload/update resumes linked to their profiles
 - 📊 **Analytics:** Placement stats, eligible/placed student counts, downloadable reports

-## 🧠 Modules & My Contribution (Backend Developer)

-As a **Backend Developer**, I was responsible for:

-- Designing and normalizing the **MySQL schema** with proper keys and relationships
-- Developing REST APIs using **FastAPI** to handle:
-  - User login/signup and session management
-  - Company visit CRUD operations
-  - Dashboard data aggregation
-  - Student eligibility filtering logic
-- Securely connecting backend with frontend (React) using Axios
-- Testing endpoints using Postman and Swagger
-- Collaborating with frontend and middleware teams for seamless integration

 ## 🧱 Database Tables

 - `institutes`: Institution details